 If you are not sure you can handle the ride, have no fear!
 Bikes with an electric assist for going uphill are available for just a small extra surcharge.

 Read More: Best Bay Area Beaches Near San Francisco

 3. Visit Fisherman’s Wharf and Pier 39

 We chose to ride The Flyer— an attraction on Pier 39 that combines motion seats, live-action and computer-generated imagery to simulate flight and in-theater special effects!
 Launch over the Golden Gate Bridge, barrel down Coit Tower, zoom through Lombard Street and Chinatown and soar through the Redwood National Forest.
 To be honest, if you have ever gone on Soarin’ at Epcot or Disney California Adventure you’ll see the similarities right away!
-But as an into to San Francisco, it is worth the ride!
+But as an intro to San Francisco, it is worth the ride!

 4. Ride a Cable Car

 No trip to San Francisco would be complete without hopping on a cable car!
-My son absolutely loved hanging off the side of the cable car – made some great photos, too!
+My son absolutely loved hanging off the side of the cable car – it made some great photos, too!
 We took the cable cars just about everywhere.
 Did you know that the San Francisco Cable Cars are the only moving National Monuments in the entire country?